futureofcoding/futureofcoding.org/journal.md

 # Future of Coding Research Journal

+### August 23, 2017 9:51am

+I was able to carve out today entirely for research!
+My thought is that given that I have a whole day to work, I might as well use it to build something, or multiple somthings, in Eve, and save Imp for a day where I have less continuous time.

 ### August 21, 2017 6:15pm

 So as my closest friends and family know, I am not so great at mental math.
 The math that worked was: 1 day Coding Space + 1 day WoofJS + 3 days research and podcast = 5 days.
 However, when I decided to spend two days per week interviewing over the past 2ish weeks, I didn't take into accounts that it would now leave barely 1 day left for research.
 Luckily, my teammate Sophie will be taking over interviews from me starting next week so I can return to a normal research schedule next week.
 However, that means that I didn't get to do research today like I'd hoped.
 I hope to get a few hours of research done on Wednesday and Friday of this week.